 The i3 is a real surprise.
 When I first dealt with him, I was rather skeptical.
 Today I am thrilled and absolutely certain that BMW will be successful with the concept.
 The i3 is not just an electrically powered automobile, but a sustainable and well thought-out mobility system in all its facets.

-For the first time, I see the extreme consistency with which BMW went to work rewarded.
-Because it would only be ecologically superficial to drive with electricity, but to continue producing with electricity from coal, the i3 is actually only produced with renewable electricity in Leipzig, which is generated with its own wind turbines.
+For the first time, I see the extreme consistency with which BMW went to work rewarded here.
+Because it would only be superficially ecological to drive with electricity, but continue to generate production with electricity from coal, the i3 is actually only produced in Leipzig with renewable electricity, which is generated with its own wind turbines.
 Only the electricity from coal-fired power plants for recharging is still an ecological handicap, so to speak.
-Since the dramatically opaque smog weather conditions in Shanghai and Beijing, we have known that it can make sense to drive emission-free in dense metropolitan areas.
+However, since the dramatically opaque smog weather in Shanghai and Beijing, we have known that it can make sense to drive emission-free in dense urban areas.

 The i3 is more than a technical concept.
 It is a comprehensive system of individual mobility with an ingenious network in the public transport system.
 But one after the other.
 Why did BMW choose Amsterdam for the press launch?
 Quite simply: Because hundreds of charging stations have already been installed there.
 Not only the road network is visible on the navigation display, but also each individual fuel dispenser.
 And I can also tell whether it is free or occupied.
 The navigation system also shows me how far I can get with my driving style.
 However, this is not just a circle on a map, but an exact representation of the range, which varies in one direction or the other depending on traffic density.